What is Competitor Analysis in SEO?

-Google Keyword Planner is a free tool included with Google Ads that provide valuable keyword data.
+Google Keyword Planner is a free tool with Google Ads that provides valuable keyword data.
 While it’s primarily used for keyword research, it can also be used to determine your competitors’ keyword targeting strategies.
 By visiting your competitors’ websites, you can find out what keywords they’re bidding on and get an idea of their paid search campaigns.

 - Google Trends:

 Google Trends allows you to explore the popularity of specific keywords and topics over time.
-By comparing keyword trends, you can identify emerging topics and understand which ones are gaining popularity in your industry.
+By comparing keyword trends, you can identify emerging issues and understand which ones are gaining popularity in your industry.
 This will help you align your content strategy with current interests and stay ahead of your SEO competitors.

 - SEO Quake:

-SEO Quake is a browser extension that provides on-page SEO analysis on any website, including those of your competitors.
+SEO Quake is a browser extension that provides on-page SEO analysis on any website, including your competitors.
 It offers valuable data like organic search visibility, keyword density, and social media engagement metrics.
 SEO Quake helps you quickly assess the SEO health of your competitors’ websites and identify areas for improvement.

 3 Secret Strategies in SEO Competitors Analysis